FlorianWilhelm/the-hatchlor/{{cookiecutter.project_slug}}/README.md

 ## Development

-After having cloned this repository:
+To set up [hatch] and [pre-commit] for the first time:

 1. install [hatch] globally, e.g. with [pipx], i.e. `pipx install hatch`,
-2. make sure `pre-commit` is installed globally, e.g. with `pipx install pre-commit`,
+2. optionally run `hatch config set dirs.env.virtual ~/.virtualenvs` to let [VSC] find your virtual environments,
-3. run `pre-commit install` to install [pre-commit].
+3. make sure `pre-commit` is installed globally, e.g. with `pipx install pre-commit`,

-and then you are already set up to start hacking.
+4. run `pre-commit install` to install [pre-commit].

 A special feature that makes hatch very different from other familiar tools is that you almost never activate, or enter, an environment.
 Instead, you use `hatch run env_name:command` and the `default` environment